11avnishkumar/cpp/README.md

 #include<iostream>
 using namespace std;
 int swap(int &a,int &b){
 int temp;
 temp = a;
 a = b;
 b = temp;
 return 0;
 }
 int main(){
 // Program to show the concept of call by reference int x = 10; int y = 20;
 swap(x,y);
 cout<<x<<" "<<y<<endl;
 return 0;
 }
 /*

-     1.A call by refrence works exactly the same as call by value does.
+.A call by refrence works exactly the same as call by value does.
 2.It is also able to change the value of a variable inside other function.

 3.The way reference function works is that it will not call the function instead of calling function it copied all the instruction from where it has been called/invoked, that is main function oviously.

 4.we should try to avoid writing any complex logic while dealing with function call by refrence even if it is a single parameter function.

 Note: when we call function call by refrence the function automatically becomes the inline function.

 */
 ```

 ### Function pass by address